liviuq/LANChat/README.md

 # LANChat

-A lightweight and privacy oriented Local Area Network chatting app.
+LANChat lightweight and privacy oriented Local Area Network chatting app.

+ #Features

+- Encrypted messages

+- No logs

+- Easy to use interface